zuby213/alx-system_engineering-devops/0x02-shell_redirections/README.md

 duplicate last line
 no more js
- a script that counts the number of directories and sub-directories in the current directory a script that displays the 10 newest files in the current directory
+ a script that counts the number of directories and sub-directories in the current directory a script that displays the 10 newest files in the current directoriy a script that takes a list of words as input and prints only words that appear exactly once